juttle/juttle/docs/stdlib/predict.md

 ## predict - reducer

-Predict is a sub which consumes a metric stream and emits a prediction stream based on estimated trend, seasonality, and a smoothed version of the input.
+Predict is a subgraph which consumes a metric stream and emits a prediction stream based on estimated trend, seasonality, and a smoothed version of the input.
+As any sub, it can only be used in stream context.

 Prediction errors (the difference between predict's output and the input) can signal anomalies in the stream.